 The Starter Portfolio invests in a mix of real estate projects throughout the country.
 You receive quarterly dividends plus the opportunity for your investment to grow.

-If you choose to invest $1,000 to start, you have the choice to go into their Core Portfolio.
+If you start with $1,000, you can choose their Core Portfolio.
 The Core Portfolio provides the following investment choices: